 Handle the Battery Carefully

-While the Samsung Galaxy S10 Plus comes with a non-removable battery, it’s essential to disconnect it during the repair process.
-Working with a live battery can lead to electric shock or further damage to internal parts.
+Although the Samsung Galaxy S10 Plus has a non-removable battery, it’s crucial to disconnect it during any repair process.
+Leaving the battery connected while working on the device can lead to electric shocks or potentially cause damage to other internal components.
+Always take this precaution to ensure your safety and the integrity of the phone’s electronics during the repair process.

 ESD Precautions